oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 3. The Client then sends the authorization code in the Access Token Request as usual but includes the "code_verifier" secret generated in the first step.
 4. The Authorization Server transforms "code_verifier" and compares it to the recorded "code_challenge".
 Access is denied if they are not equal.

-The latest [Security BCP](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-24.html) states that PKCE should be enabled for all types of clients, public and confidential (browser-based applications, mobile applications, native applications, and secure server applications).
+The [OAuth 2.0 Security BCP](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-24.html) states that PKCE should be enabled for all types of clients, public and confidential (browser-based applications, mobile applications, native applications, and secure server applications) for added security.

 ## Spring Security for Authorization Code Flow